When I think back to the feedback I’ve received from managers and mentors, there are a few things that I’ve consistently heard over the years.

 I have pretty high standards for most things.
 And, because of that, I have the disillusioned belief I’m the only one who can do things right.
 But, if I’m being honest, the times I’m unhappy about how someone has done something it’s not because he or she wasn’t capable.
 It was because I wasn’t clear on my expectations or priorities.

 So, even for the most obvious tasks, I make sure to include instructions.
 If I want something done in a specific order, like homework before playtime, I say so to my sitter as well as to my girls.
 The same is true if I things need to be done by a certain time or any other requirement there could be.

 Give and take feedback

 A little gratitude can go a long way.
 So does feedback.
-Saying thank you for the help we receive has alleviate some of the guilt I have with asking for help.
+Saying thank you for the help we receive has alleviated some of the guilt I have with asking for help.
 I also make it a regular practice to give praise when a job is well done.
-And, when things have fallen short or they’ve gone awry, I take some time to consider the situation and what constructive feedback you can offer to make things better the next time around.
+And, when things have fallen short or they’ve gone awry, I take some time to consider the situation.
+I’m not perfect, so I can’t expect anyone else to be, either.
+Yet, I also try to offer constructive feedback that can help make things better the next time around.

 I also make sure to ask for feedback.
 I still have on my delegating training wheels, so I’m fully aware that I may not be doing or saying the right things all the time.
 I want to know if I’ve provided enough or too much information.
 I also want to know if they have any ideas or suggestions to make things more efficient or easier for everyone involved.